Studies & Trials

 In cancer treatment, these issues have been largely addressed through 1993 federal legislation that requires insurance to cover medically appropriate cancer therapies.
 This law includes off-label uses if the treatment has been tested in careful research studies and described in well-respected drug reference books or medical journals.
 In 2008, Medicare rules were changed to cover more off-label uses of cancer treatment drugs.

 Still, health insurance coverage laws and regulations are complex.
 If your doctor is thinking about off-label drug use, you and your doctor should carefully check your health plan’s coverage.
+Different insurance payers have different approaches to paying for off-label medications and will approve or deny requests based on sets of requirements that will vary from one insurance to another.
 If you are denied coverage, it might help if the doctor sends the insurer copies of peer-reviewed journal articles or other respected sources that support the off-label use.
 The ECD Global Alliance is happy to help medical teams with this.
 (Please see our page Filing Payer Appeals.)